Your teeth may be small in size, but when they hurt the pain can practically put you on your knees.

 Rinse your mouth with the solution for about 30 seconds then spit it out.
 You may rinse your mouth with more water if desired.

 If for some reason you don’t have any of the remedies above, then you can always go back to basics and use some ice cubes instead.

-It is a very simple, yet effective solution to toothache.
-You can put it directly on the area of the involved tooth or teeth, or massage it over your hands and fingers.
+It is a very simple, yet effective solution to a toothache.
+You can put it directly on the area of the involved tooth or massage it over your hands and fingers.